ArcticaProject/ArcticaDocs/README.md

 *Creative Commons Attribution-ShareAlike 4.0 International Public License* (CC-by-SA-4.0).

-See the shipped-with COPYING files for details.
+See the shipped-with COPYING file for details.

 ## Copyright